mojtabaJ/t-svg/README.md

 }
 ```

-This example uses the `changeColor()` method to change the fill color of an SVG file at "example.svg" to red (#FF0000).

 ### Adding a New CSS Class to an SVG
+This example uses the `addClass()` method to add a new CSS class "my-class" to an SVG file at "example.svg".
 ```java
 try {
     String svgString = SvgUtility.addClass("example.svg", "my-class");